 Published: December 17, 2021 – Friday

 I am certain this is exciting news for many Lead Safe Mama readers!
 So many of the modern artificial Christmas trees these days test positive for at least one (if not more) toxic heavy metals of concern.
-While of course Chlorine is not ideal – the Chlorine test result (noted below) is because the object is made of plastic.
-In this application (the functional use and interaction you might have with an Artificial Christmas tree in your home for the holidays) this is not concerning.
+While of course Chlorine is not ideal, either — the Chlorine test result (noted below) is because the object is made of plastic.
+In this application (the functional use and interaction you might have with an artificial Christmas tree in your home for the holidays), this is not concerning.

-Most exciting is not that this tree is negative for LEAD but that it is also negative for ANTIMONY.
-Antimony is commonly used as a component of flame retardants when there is a concern for an electrical fire (with almost ALL modern plug in appliances – like your toaster or your oven).
-BECAUSE this tree is from Target (and Target actually has an excellent track record and very good policies around toxicants in the consumer goods they sell) AND because this is not a plug-in (pre-lit) tree (with the lighting wires running throughout the tree), it does not have any Antimony.
+The most exciting part is not that this tree is negative for LEAD but that it is also negative for ANTIMONY.
+Antimony is commonly used as a component of flame retardants when there is a concern for an electrical fire (with almost ALL modern plug-in appliances — like your toaster or your oven).
+BECAUSE this tree is from Target (a company that actually has an excellent track record and very good policies around toxicants in the consumer goods they sell), AND because this is not a plug-in (pre-lit) tree (with the lighting wires running throughout the tree), it does not have any Antimony.

 I would say that if you are going to insist on having an artificial Christmas tree in your home, this Wondershop artificial “Virginia Pine” 7-1/2 foot tall unlit tree from Target seems like an excellent choice!